SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/parts-of-speech.md

 ##### det

-»⟮A determiner⟯« is a lexical unit that occurs that occurs together with a NP (DP theory) and expresses something about the reference of the NP.
+»⟮A determiner⟯« is ⟮＿a lexical unit＿⟯ that ⟮occurs together with a NP (DP theory)⟯ and ⟮expresses something about the reference of the NP⟯.
-Types of determiners: Articles, quantifiers, posessive determiners, demonstrative determiners, interrogative determiners
+Types of ⟮＿determiners＿⟯: ⟮＿Articles＿⟯, ⟮＿quantifiers＿⟯, ⟮＿posessive determiners＿⟯, ⟮＿demonstrative determiners＿⟯, ⟮＿interrogative determiners＿⟯

 ##### Quantifier

-A quantifier is a determiner that indicates quantity.
+»⟮A quantifier⟯« is a determiner encoding ⟮＿the semantic (feature) category＿ ＿setlike＿⟯.

 ###### Articles

-An article is a determiner that typically encodes definiteness, and in many languages also gender, number, and/or case.

-###### posessive determiners

-A posessive determiner is a determiner instantiating a posessive.
+»⟮An article⟯« is ⟮＿a determiner＿⟯ that ⟮typically encodes ＿definiteness＿⟯.
+⟮＿Articles＿⟯ typically ⟮agree with their nouns⟯ ⟮on (some/all) ＿phi-features＿⟯.

 ## verbs

-Verbs can be divided into lexical verbs and functional verbs.
+⟮Verbs⟯ can be divided into ⟮＿lexical verbs＿⟯ and ⟮＿functional verbs＿⟯.

 ### func

-A functional verb (my term) is a verb that acts as primarily as a function word, i.e. having little semantic content and most commonly indicating verb-related grammemes and/or allowing for more complex syntactic constructions.
+»⟮A functional verb⟯« (my term) is ⟮a verb⟯ that ⟮acts as primarily as⟯ ⟮＿a function word＿⟯, Specifically, ⟮＿function verbs＿⟯ have ⟮little semantic content⟯ and most commonly indicate ⟮verb-related ＿grammemes＿⟯ and/or ⟮allow for more complex syntactic constructions⟯.
-Auxiliary verbs is are functional verbs that form a class with very specific syntactic properties in a given language.
+»⟮Auxiliary verbs⟯« are ⟮＿functional verbs＿⟯ that ⟮form a class⟯ with ⟮very specific syntactic properties (in a given languoid)⟯.
-Light verbs are functional verbs which are not auxiliary verbs (= do not form a class with very specific syntactic properites) auxiliary verb =short=> auxiliary. modal verbs are a subset of auxiliary verbs that are used to express modality.
+»⟮Light verbs⟯« are ⟮＿functional verbs＿⟯ which ⟮are not ＿auxiliary verbs＿ (= do not form a class with very specific syntactic properites)⟯
+⟮auxiliary verb⟯ =short=> ⟮auxiliary⟯.
+»⟮A modal verb⟯« is ⟮＿an auxiliary verbs＿⟯ encoding ⟮＿modality＿⟯.

 ### lexical